ShreyasJenner/progress-bar/README.md

 ![](data/example.webp)

 <h3>About the Project</h3>
 An incredibly simple ncurses implementation of a progress bar.
-The handling of terminal resizing is left up to the user

 <h3>Getting Started</h3>